 Program Timeline

-- Opening retreat: following Campus Compact annual conference (typically March or April)
+• Opening retreat: pre-conference session at Campus Compact annual conference

-- Closing retreat: next Campus Compact annual conference (typically March or April)
+• Closing retreat: next Campus Compact annual conference

 Eligibility